Dalton Highway Alaska Comprehensive Guide

 Dalton Highway is considered to be one of the most dangerous and isolated roads on the planet.
 It was the subject of the first episode of the BBC’s World’s Most Dangerous Roads series.
 This road and most of all the Dalton Highway truck drivers were also the topics of the series America’s Toughest Jobs and Ice Road Truckers a reality television series.

 Dalton Highway road conditions are extremely hazardous.
 There are a lot of dangerous roads in the world.
 But the danger on the Dalton Highway is influenced by many factors, natural and human.
 You cannot predict many of them.
 For current road conditions check the website 511.alaska.gov

 No facilities and limited services

-- There are no medical facilities (public or emergency) along the Dalton Highway.
+- No medical facilities (public or emergency) along the Dalton Highway exist.
 In case of an accident, you cannot count on medical assistance.

 - It’s a 414 miles road with no stores or groceries, no car repair services, and no banks.

 - It’s a road with limited phone coverage and limited internet access (actually, there was no internet during most of our travel.
 In our article – Dalton Highway Safety Tips, we provide details about coverage).

 - There are limited potable water points along the route.